Brian Vickers: 2003

 After a lack of funding for his family-owned team, Vickers was hired to replace Ricky Hendrick in the No. 5 GMAC-sponsored Chevrolet owned by Hendrick Motorsports.
 In 2003, Vickers won three races and the championship by fourteen points over David Green.
 Vickers became the then-youngest champion in Busch Series history at only twenty years old.
 Vickers made his Cup debut in the 2003 UAW-GM Quality 500 at Charlotte; qualifying twentieth and finishing 33rd in the No. 60 Haas Automation-sponsored Chevy.
-He ran four more races that season in Hendrick's No. 25 UAW/Delphi-sponsored Chevy; qualifying in the top-five each time, but posting only one top-twenty finish.
+He ran four more races that season in Hendrick's No. 25 UAW/Delphi-sponsored Chevy; qualifying in the top-five each time.
+He almost won 2 poles at Phoenix & Rockingham, but posted only one top-twenty finish.

 2004

 Vickers' crew working on his 2004 car.

 In 2004, Vickers ran the No. 25 in the Cup Series full-time, carrying sponsorships from Ditech and GMAC.
 He won two poles, had four top-tens, and finished third behind Kasey Kahne and Brendan Gaughan for Rookie of the Year.